jimfinnis/DiamondApparatus/README.md

 on loopback.

 # Motivation
-Two popular systems which provide publish/subscribe are ROS and MQQT.
+Three popular systems which provide publish/subscribe are ROS, MQQT and ZeroMQ.

 ROS is insane.
 It's a nested mess of different dependency hells, to the point where each version of ROS requires a different specific